 Q. How do I run a solver in parallel?

-In a desktop environment, simply prefix the solver executable with the mpirun
+In a desktop environment, simply prefix the solver executable with the mpirun helper.
+For

 example, to run the Incompressible Navier-Stokes solver on a 4-core desktop computer, you